mitchellmcm27/drip-model-grl-2023/README.md

 `./run-tag v2.1 /home/dealii/aspect/aspect-release -l`

 This will automatically merge the `low-res.prm` file in with whatever model variant is passed as a tag.
+Similarly, a high resolution version is provided with `high-res.prm` through the `-h` tag, which doubles the spatial resolution.

 Note that the `run-tag` script was originally written to be used by the SLURM scheduler, which does not support the `-np` argument to `mpirun`.
 Therefore, the scripts will only run on 1 CPU process by default.
 To utilize more processes, edit `run-tag` manually by changing both instances of `mpirun ...` to e.g., `mpirun -np 20 ...` to use 20 cores.

-The `run-all` script simply loops through all the model variant tags `v0...v9.3` and passes them to `run-tag`.
+The `run-all` script simply loops through all the model variant tags `v0...v10.3` and passes them to `run-tag`.

 The file `generate-particcle-data.sh` generates a text file with particle coordinates located throughout the crust, but particles were not used in the published models.